 Newman taught that the principle "out of the Church, and out of the faith, is no salvation" admits of exceptions.
-He believed that what Pope Pius IX had taught in his encyclical Quanto conficiamur moerore indicated the existence of such exceptions.
-In support of his contention, he quotes the following lines from the encyclical:
+He believed that what Pope Pius IX had taught in his encyclical Quanto conjiciamur moerore indicated the existence of such exceptions.
+In support of his contention, he quotes the following lines front the encyclical:

-We and you know, that those who lie under invincible ignorance as regards our most holy religion, and who, diligently observing the natural law and its precepts, which arc engraven by God on the hearts of all, and prepared to obey God, lead a good and upright life, are able, by the operation of the power of divine light and grace, to obtain eternal life.8
+We and you know, that those who lie under invincible ignorance as regards our most hoi)' religion, and who, diligently observing the natural law and its prciepts, which are engraven by Cod on the hearts of all, anti prepared io obey Cod. lead a good and upright life, are able, by the operation of the power of divine light and grace, to obtain eternal life.8

-According to the Letter to the Duke of Norfolk, these words of Pope Pius IX conveyed what Newman called "the doctrine of invincible ignorance-or, that it is possible to belong to the soul of the Church without belonging to the body/\ He concluded his treatment of the dogma with this question: "Who would at first sight gather from the wording of so forcible a universal [" Out of the Church, and out of the faith, is no salvation "], that an exception to its operation, such as this, so distinct, and, for all we know, so very wide, was consistent with holding it? " 9
+According to the Letter to the Duke of Norfolk, these words of Pope Pius IX conveyed what Newman called "the doctrine of invincible ignorance-or, that it is possible to belong to the soul of the Church without belonging to the body."
+He concluded his treatment of the dogma with this question: "Who would at first sight gather from the wording of so forcible a universal ["Out of the Church, and out of the faith, is no salvation"], that an exception to its operation, such as this, so distinct, and, for all we know, so very wide, was consistent with holding it?" §